- 5 Best Garage Floor Epoxy Coating Reviews

 Once you have done the coat leave it to cure as per the manufacturer’s recommendations (usually overnight) and then repeat the process for the next layer.

 If you are applying glitter or flake, you should do this immediately after you have finished applying your penultimate layer.
 Scatter it around as you wish (there are good youtube videos on the proper technique) and leave it to cure with the layer.

 The next day add your final layer on top of the glitter or flake to cure and seal the floor.
 You usually need to wait around 5-7 days before it is ready to be used (check with the manufacturer).

 Then all that is left is for you to do is stand back, and marvel at your fresh, clean, and durable garage floor.

-Epoxy is one of the most durable materials for flooring in the world.
+Epoxy coating is one of the most durable materials for flooring in the world.
 But even tough flooring like this needs a little bit of care and attention.
-Here are our top 5 tips for maintaining Epoxy garage flooring to keep it looking as good as new.
+Here are our top 5 tips for maintaining epoxy garage flooring to keep it looking as good as new.

 - Clean up spills ASAP